flaviaouyang/python/notes.md

 ```

 - `setdefault()`method:
-	- set a value for a certain key if that key does not already have a value
+	- set a value for a certain key if that key does not already exist
 	- first argument passed: the key to check for
 	- second argument passed: the value set at that key if key DNE
 	- if key does exist, the method returns the key's value